 - Launch CDC iMap

-- Launch CDC iMap (secure): for BC Government/BCeID users with ongoing access to CDC secure layers
+- Launch CDC iMap (secure): for BC Government users who have been provided access to CDC secure layers

 Learn more about CDC element occurrence data, including publicly available and secured data: